bpype/blender-studio-pipeline/docs/naming-conventions/in-file-prefixes.md

 ```

 ### Animations of Shots
-Actions created for shots should be named `ANI-{namespace_identifier}-{scene_name}-{version}`
+Actions of shots/layout/cycles/samples should be named `ANI-{namespace_identifier}-{anim_name}-{version}`.
+- `namespace_identifier`: Identifier of the asset being animated.
+- `anim_name`: Name of the motion, usually the name of the file you're in.
+(Can be a shot, layout, re-usable thing like a walk cycle, etc.)
+- `version`: Set by the animator as they iterate, in the format `v001`, `v002`, etc.

 Examples:
 ```
 ANI-esprite-060_scratch_layout-v001
 ANI-esprite-110_0100_A-v001
-ANI-rex-140_0020_A-v001
+ANI-rex-walk_cycle-v001
 ```

 ### Bone Names
-Making rigs as easy to learn and work with as possible is the most important thing when naming bones.
+The main goal when naming bones is to make the rig easy to learn and intuitive.
-Every bone name should be named properly (never `Bone.023`), avoid ugly number suffixes, and avoid unnecessary padding in numbers.
+- Every bone name should be named properly (never `Bone.023`)
-Controls that are exposed to animators should ideally have max one prefix, with an intuitive acronym.
+- Avoid ugly number suffixes
+- Avoid unnecessary padding in numbers.
+- Avoid tech info in artist-facing names.
+- Avoid stacking several name prefixes.
+- Avoid wasting the best names on mechanism bones.
+- Start numbering at 1, not 0.
+- Indicate symmetry with `.L`/`.R`.

 Examples:
 ```
 Bad: STR-TIP-Finger_04_003.L
 Good: STR-Finger_Pinky_4.L

+Bad: IK-MSTR-Wrist.L
+Good: IK-Wrist.L
 ```

-Numbering should start from 1, but if a bone gets inserted at the start of the chain, it's better to just number it 0 rather than change all the pre-existing bones' names, to not break any existing animations.

-Symmetry sides should be indicated by `.L`/`.R`.

-Other prefixes and their meaning:
+Some prefixes and their meaning:
 - `IK` : Control body parts in Inverse Kinematics mode
 - `FK` : Control body parts in Forward Kinematics mode
 - `STR` : Squash and stretch body parts